 You could also integrate your social feeds directly into your online store.

-Imagine showcasing your Instagram feed on your store, what a great way to give real life examples of your clothing line and give your customers more reasons to make a purchase!
+Imagine showcasing your Instagram feed on your store – what a great way to show real-life examples of your clothing line and give your customers more reasons to make a purchase!

-The power of their App Markets doesn’t stop there.
-You can also add features such as visitor analytics and methods of gathering customers’ email addresses for marketing campaigns.
+You can use apps to add helpful features such as visitor analytics and methods of gathering customers’ email addresses for marketing campaigns.

 To show you it’s not impossible to chase your dreams, check out some clothing stores created with online store builders whose clothes are flying off the virtual shelf!